jwhittle933/phoenix_server_simple/README.md

 Strip to Server
 ---------------

 At the root of the project, you'll notice a diretory named `web`.
 At the base of the web directory, open the `router.ex`.
 Below the initial `pipline` plugs, you'll see two two `scope` definitions, one scoped to `"/"` and the other to `"/auth"`.

-Under the first,
+	`scope "/", Discuss do
+	    # Use the default browser stack
+	    pipe_through(:browser)

+	    resources("/", TopicController)
+	end

+  	scope "/auth", Discuss do
+	    pipe_through(:browser)

+	    get("/signout", AuthController, :signout)
+	    get("/:provider", AuthController, :request)
+	    get("/:provider/callback", AuthController, :callback)
+  	end`